 - Deadline Extended for Pre-Approved Defined Benefit Plans

 - Announcement 2014-4 extended the deadline for completing Form 8905 for Cycle C plans to March 31, 2014.

-Only the M&P sponsor or VS practitioner may use an electronic signature.
-The employer who will adopt the pre-approved plan must manually sign and date the form (stamped or scanned signatures or dates are not valid).
+Only the M&P sponsor or VS practitioner could use an electronic signature.
+The employer had to manually sign and date the form (stamped or scanned signatures or dates are not valid).